-- 1. Apply the parking brake. - 2.
+- 1. Apply the parking brake; on vehicles with automatic transmission set the selector lever to P. - 2.
 Turn the ignition on. - 3.
 Use the MENU button on the turn signal lever to select the Vehicle Information Menu in the Driver Information Centre (DIC). - 4.
-Use the thumbwheel to scroll to the tyre pressure menu. - 5.
+Turn the adjuster wheel to scroll to the tyre pressure menu. - 5.
 Press the SET/CLR button to begin the sensor matching process.
-A message requesting acceptance of the process should display. - 6.
-Press the SET/CLR button again to confirm the selection.
+A message requesting acceptance of the process should display.

+- 6. Press the SET/CLR button again to confirm the selection.
 The horn sounds twice to signal the receiver is in relearn mode. - 7.
-Start with the driver side front tyre. - 8.
+Start with the left side front tyre. - 8.
 Place the relearn tool against the tyre sidewall, near the valve stem.
 Then press the button to activate the TPMS sensor.
-A horn chirp confirms that the sensor identification code has been matched to this tyre and wheel position.

-- 9. Proceed to the passenger side front tyre, and repeat the procedure in Step 8. - 10.
-Proceed to the passenger side rear tyre, and repeat the procedure in Step 8. - 11.
-Proceed to the driver side rear tyre, and repeat the procedure in Step 8.
-The horn sounds twice to indicate the sensor identification code has been matched to the driver side rear tyre, and the TPMS sensor matching process is no longer active. - 12.
-Turn off the ignition. - 13.
+A horn chirp confirms that the sensor identification code has been matched to this tyre and wheel position. - Proceed to the right side front tyre, and repeat the procedure in Step 8. - 10.
+Proceed to the right side rear tyre, and repeat the procedure in Step 8. - 11.
+Proceed to the left side rear tyre, and repeat the procedure in Step 8.
+The horn sounds twice to indicate the sensor identification code has been matched to the driver side rear tyre, and the TPMS sensor matching process is no longer active.

+- 12. Turn off the ignition. - 13.
 Set all four tyres to the recommended air pressure level as indicated on the tyre pressure label.